-WITCH (World Induced Technical Change Hybrid model) is one of the main modelling tools developed within FEEM’s Sustainable Development research programme.
+WITCH (World Induced Technical Change Hybrid model) is one of the main modelling tools developed within FEEM’s Mitigation, Innovation and Transformation Pathways research programme.
 The model is designed to assist in the study of the socio-economic dimensions of climate change and to help policy makers understand the economic consequences of climate policies.

 WITCH is an Integrated Assessment model designed to evaluate the impacts of climate policies on global and regional economic systems and to provide information on the optimal responses of these economies to climate change.